 - Conflict of Interest (COI) requirements apply.

-- Company employees may not be listed as a UI research team member or serve as the Principal Investigator of the sponsored research agreement
+- Company employees may not be listed as a UI research team member or serve as the principal investigator of the sponsored research agreement.

-- Companies or individuals “engaged in research” per Common Rule criteria must enter into an appropriate reliance relationship with UI IRB (Institutional Review Boards) or seek IRB approval from a commercial IRB for the contracted research
+- Companies or individuals “engaged in research” per Common Rule criteria must enter into an appropriate reliance relationship with UI IRB (Institutional Review Boards) or seek IRB approval from a commercial IRB for the contracted research.

-- As “Sponsor” of the research, companies are responsible for CT.gov registration and reporting requirements unless formally delegated to the University of Iowa Principal Investigator in the sponsored research agreement
+- As “sponsor” of the research, companies are responsible for CT.gov registration and reporting requirements unless formally delegated to the University of Iowa principal investigator

-- Company is responsible for appropriate security requirements for data/specimen storage
+- Company is responsible for appropriate security requirements for data/specimen storage.

-- Consent forms must indicate that data/specimens will be shared, how they will be used, and what will happen to their data/specimens at the conclusion of the research
+- Consent forms must indicate that data/specimens will be shared, how they will be used, and what will happen to their data/specimens at the conclusion of the research.

-Startup companies may also contract animal research to University collaborators using a research services agreement.
+Startup companies may also contract animal research to university collaborators using a research services agreement.
 View service fees (HawkID login/password required).

-The company is responsible for mitigation of any damage, contamination, etc., to the leased University space, as well as the disposal costs associated with all radioactive and other hazardous wastes.
+The company is responsible for mitigation of any damage, contamination, etc., to the leased university space, as well as the disposal costs associated with all radioactive and other hazardous wastes.

 Considerations for Sponsored Research Agreements

-- An Individual cannot be named as PI (Principal Investigator) for the startup company and for the University on an agreement
+- An individual cannot be named as PI (principal investigator) for the startup company and for the university on an agreement.

-- The University PI cannot provide signature authority or administrative oversight of the project for the startup company, or negotiate terms on behalf of the company
+- The university PI cannot provide signature authority or administrative oversight of the project for the startup company or negotiate terms on behalf of the company.

-- Company may not use UI personnel for proposal development activities
+- Company may not use UI personnel for proposal development activities.

-- Entrepreneurs may work with BioConnect Iowa to prepare their SBIR/STTR applications
+- Entrepreneurs may work with BioConnect Iowa to prepare their SBIR/STTR applications.

 - The startup is encouraged to obtain their own professional services for legal advice, accounting and financial reporting, proposal development, etc.

-- An Individual cannot be named as PI for the startup company and for the University on the subaward agreement
+- An Individual cannot be named as PI for the startup company and for the university on the subaward agreement.

-- The company’s address, phone, and email cannot be a University address, phone, or email unless the company has an agreement with the University to lease University space, phone service, and email.
-Contacts or key personnel for the company cannot use a University address, phone, or email unless they are company employees, and the company has an agreement with the University to lease University space, phone service, and email.
+Contacts or key personnel for the company cannot use a university address, phone, or email unless they are company employees, and the company has an agreement with the university to lease university space, phone service, and email.

 Conflicts of Interest